jonasns/scODIN/README.md

 ```

 ### Combining core and predicted cells to one Seurat object
-scODIN function #8 - odin_merge()
+**scODIN function #8 - odin_merge()**
-Merge core cell type Seurat object and kNN predicted Seurat object
+Merge core cell type Seurat object and kNN predicted Seurat object.
 This function merges a core Seurat object with a kNN Seurat object, adds a source column to indicate the origin of each cell, and corrects the final labels by replacing dashes with underscores based on the original labels.

-@param core_object A Seurat object containing core cell types with original labels.
+@param `core_object` A Seurat object containing core cell types with original labels.
-@param knn_object A Seurat object containing kNN results with predicted labels.
+@param `knn_object` A Seurat object containing kNN results with predicted labels.

 @return A merged Seurat object with updated final labels and a source column indicating whether the cell originated from the core or the kNN object.